 Personal development planning

-From 2005/6, the Cardiff Centre for Lifelong Learning is offering all students the opportunity to participate in a process of Personal Development Planning.
+The Cardiff Centre for Lifelong Learning offers all students the opportunity to participate in a process of Personal Development Planning (PDP).

 What is Personal Development Planning (PDP)?